kohoutech/Kohoutech.BATON/README.md

-# libTransBATON
+# Kohoutech.BATON
-a scripting language that will let Transonic application users Be Able To Orchestrate Notes
+a scripting language that will enable Transonic application users to Be Able To Orchestrate Notes